endocode/minimal-cdh-docker-test-cluster/explain.md

 # Scaling

-The network based approach of Hado op has a serious disadvantage as a factor of 15 is wasted in examples where you could keep all data in memory.
+The network based approach of Hadoop has a serious disadvantage as a factor of 15 is wasted in examples where you could keep all data in memory.
 Therefore the scaling of the set of 0.5 G to 50 G has different alternatives

 ## Medium data